-And here’s our review of the major changes in the ranking’s latest edition (published mid-July).
+Here’s our review of the major changes in the ranking’s latest edition, published in April 2022.

-Read on for more on each of the top 50 unicorns below (click on each for a profile of the company and links to prior Week in China articles on the firm).
-The ranking will be updated every quarter.
+Read on for more on the top unicorns below (click on each for a company profile, including links to Week in China articles on the firm).
+The ranking is updated every quarter.

 Are you a China unicorn that our readers should know more about?
 If so, get in touch with us here.